-The includes product warranties.
+The TRACKER EV iS includes product warranties.
 All information, including coverage, limitations, exclusions, and how to obtain warranty service is included in the literature package with the purchase of the vehicle.
+It can also be found at textronoffroad.com.
 Registration of the vehicle will be done by the dealer at the time of purchase.